How to Parse PDF in Java Using GroupDocs.Parser Templates

 Practical Applications

-2. Document Archiving: Convert structured data from forms into databases.
+2. Document Archiving: Convert structured form data into database records for searchable archives.

 Performance Considerations